postmodern/ruby-versions/README.md

 2. Replace the previous version in `stable.txt` with the new version.
 3. Append the MD5 checksums for _all_ released files to `checksums.md5`.
 4. Append the SHA1 checksums for _all_ released files to `checksums.sha1`.
+5. Append the SHA256 checksums for _all_ released files to `checksums.sha256`.
+6. Append the SHA512 checksums for _all_ released files to `checksums.sha512`.